AndyDragon/Focus-Points/README.md

 Unfortunately, it seems that Sony does not record roll angle information in photo metadata.
 Even a deep analysis of a series of custom-made A7RV test images did not reveal any evidence of its presence.

-Straigthen Images is not available for LR5, since version 5.x of the Lightroom SDK does not yet supported the  required functionality.
+Straighten Images is not available for LR5, since version 5.x of the Lightroom SDK does not yet supported the  required functionality.

 ### Example